What is hip resurfacing?

 instead of traditional total hip replacement.
 Hip resurfacing may decrease the risk

 of certain complications, like hip dislocation.
-However, it may increase the risk
+But it may increase the risk for other

-of other complications, such as femoral neck fracture or reaction to metal ion debris.
+complications.
+These include femoral neck fracture and reaction to metal ion debris.

 If you have hip resurfacing, it may make it easier for your healthcare provider to